Queen Latifah: 1989–2002: Rap and hip-hop

-Latifah made her mark in hip-hop by rapping about the issues surrounding a black woman.
-Her songs had covered topics including domestic violence, harassment on the streets, and relationship problems.
+Latifah made her mark in hip-hop by rapping about issues black women face.
+She wrote songs about topics including domestic violence, street harassment, and troubled relationships.

 Freddy helped Latifah sign with Tommy Boy Records, which released Latifah's first album All Hail the Queen in 1989, when she was nineteen.
 That year, she appeared as Referee on the UK label Music of Life album 1989 – The Hustlers Convention (live).
 She received a Candace Award from the National Coalition of 100 Black Women in 1992.
 The single "Ladies First" featuring Monie Love became the first collaborative track by two female rappers not in a group.
 In 1993, she released the album Black Reign, which was certified Gold in the United States and produced the Grammy Award-winning song "U.N.I.T.Y."
 In 1998, co-produced by Ro Smith, now CEO of Def Ro Inc., she released her fourth hip-hop album Order in the Court, which was released by Motown Records.
 Latifah was also a member of the hip-hop collective Native Tongues.

 Latifah performed in the Super Bowl XXXII halftime show, making her the first rapper to do so.